 - One event provides measurements, and it will be referred to as UserDataUsageMeasures along the solution and can include following information:

 - Volume Measurement: measures of data volume exchanged (UL, DL and/or overall) and/or number of packets exchanged (UL, DL and/or overall) with or without application granularity.
-This measurement can also include number of packets transmitted and retransmitted for applications where that is possible to differentiate.
+This measurement can also include number of packets transmitted for applications where that is possible to differentiate.

 - Throughput Measurement: measures of data throughput (UL and DL) measures aggregated for the PDU Session or per application.